jcolag/entropy-arbitrage/2023-03-16-samaritan-snare.md

  > **PICARD**: That's right.
 Well, my mates and I were at the Bonestell Recreation Facility...

 How interesting.
-They honored [Chesley Bonestell](https://en.wikipedia.org/wiki/Chesley_Bonestell), "the Father of Modern Space Art."
+They honored {% wiki Chesley_Bonestell|Chesley Bonestell|en %}, "the Father of Modern Space Art."

 Anyway, Picard tells his macho story about how he had clever insults and almost fought off a group of far stronger opponents, which...sure, Jean-Luc.

  > **WESLEY**: But William James won't be in my Starfleet exams.

-Father of American Psychology [William James](https://en.wikipedia.org/wiki/William_James) certainly *seems* like someone who Starfleet would find interesting, given how frequently they center psychology in the strategies that they use against people.
+Father of American Psychology {% wiki William_James|William James|en %} certainly *seems* like someone who Starfleet would find interesting, given how frequently they center psychology in the strategies that they use against people.
 Though I can understand Wesley's assumption, since nobody in this universe seems to believe in therapy.

  > **WORF**: Then force it must be.